 Roswell Man Pleads Guilty to Federal Methamphetamine Trafficking Charges

-ALBUQUERQUE – Gerald Sentell, 45, of Roswell, N.M., pled guilty today in federal court in Las Cruces, N.M., to methamphetamine trafficking charges.
+ALBUQUERQUE – Dominic A. Sedillo, 23, of Roswell, N.M., pleaded guilty this afternoon in federal court in Las Cruces, N.M., to methamphetamine trafficking charges.

 Sedillo was arrested on Jan.
 24, 2014, in Roswell on a two-count indictment charging him with distributing methamphetamine in Eddy County, N.M., on April 25, 2013 and June 5, 2013.

 During today’s proceedings, Sedillo pled guilty to both counts of the indictment.
 In entering his guilty plea, Sedillo admitted selling 24 grams of methamphetamine in exchange for $1,200.00 in April, and selling 58.8 grams of methamphetamine in change for $3,000.00 in June 2013.
 Both transactions occurred in Artesia, N.M.